seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-2.md

 Use a customer-managed key.
 These keys must be stored in an Azure Key Vault.

 Use a customer-provided key.
 These keys are used for Blob storage operations.
 A client who makes read or write requests against Blob storage can use an encryption key on the request.
 This method provides granular control over how blob data is encrypted and decrypted.

+#### Pre-requisites for this task

+An Azure account, a storage account, an azure blob container (Complete Exercise 1 - Task 1 & Task 2 & Task3).
+The following steps outline available security features to help you configure your Blob storage to be secured.

+#### Steps

 To configure a storage account to use a customer-managed key stored in a Key Vault: